 Provide professional development to train teachers to unpack the standards and plan challenging lessons that will focus on student learning.
-Teachers will learn how to ask higher order questions and create lessons that will increase students' critical thinking and problem solving skills.
+Teachers will learn how to ask higher-order questions and create lessons that will increase students' critical thinking and problem solving skills.

 Provide professional development that will demonstrate strategies for actively engaging students in the inquiry-based learning process.
-The 5 E method provides a model of instruction that allows teachers to provide lessons that are active, authentic and engaging.
+The 5 E method provides a model of instruction that allows teachers to provide lessons that are active, authentic, and engaging.

-Train the teachers to unpack the standards and study the test item specifications to impact the level of instruction to align with the cognitive complexity of each standard.
+Train teachers to unpack the standards and study the test item specifications to impact the level of instruction to align with the cognitive complexity of each standard.
 We are using the Mathematical Practice Standards as a foundation for creating lessons with multiple approaches to activate different learning styles.
-Teachers will also trained to use appropriate formative assessment and use the data to inform instruction.
-The teachers then go back to their individual schools to disseminate the information.
+Teachers will also be trained to use appropriate formative assessment and use the data to inform instruction.